Contact Us

 What causes delayed discharge from hospitals?

-The Local Government Association (LGA) have stated that 71% of councils are struggling to recruit adult social care workers and have called on the government to deliver a long-term care workforce strategy to tackle the issues of staff recruitment, retention, and pay.
+• The Local Government Association (LGA) 71% of councils struggle to recruit adult social care workers, and they have called on the government to deliver a long-term care workforce strategy to tackle the issues of staff recruitment, retention, and pay

 What are the impacts of delayed hospital discharges?